A model for configuration spaces of points: The Cattaneo-Felder-Mnev graph complex and operad

 Let $e_2,e_3\dots, e_N$ be a graded basis of $\overline{V}$ and for convenience of notation we denote $e_1=1\in \mathbb R$.
 We consider the free graded commutative algebra generated by symbols $s^{ij}$ of degree $D-1$, where $1\leq i, j \leq n$, $s^{ij}=(-1)^D s^{ji}$, and symbols $e_1^j,\dots, e_N^j$, $j=1,\dots n$ of the same degrees as the elements of the basis $e_1,\dots, e_N$.
 We define a differential on it by the following rules:

 where $g^{kl}$ is the inverse of the matrix describing the pairing on $V$.
 (So $\sum_{\alpha,\beta} g^{\alpha\beta} e_\alpha^i e_\beta^j$ is the ``diagonal class''.)

-We define the differential graded commutative algebra $\pdGra_V(n)$ as the quotient of this algebra by the sub-dgca generated by elements of the form $e^j_1 -1$.
+We define the dgca $\pdGra_V(n)$ as the quotient of this algebra by the sub-dgca generated by elements of the form $e^j_1 -1$.
 Notice that there is a natural right action of the symmetric group $ \mathbb S_n$ on $\pdGra_V(n)$ by permuting the superscript indices (the $i$ and $j$ above) running from $1$ to $n$.

 \begin{rem} All definitions are independent of the choice of graded basis of $V$ and can be given in a basis-free way. \end{rem}